eigenAyoub/eigenAyoub.github.io/index.markdown

   * [Convergence Rates of SGD in convex and non-convex cases](/blogs/SGD)

+* Tips and Tricks:
+  * [Matrix Differential Calculus](/blogs/enter_the_matrix) -- A few trick to save the day, AKA, enter the matrix.

 * Reinforcement learning:
   * Stochastic Approximation and (Asymptotic) Convergence of Q-learning.
-[Soon, 24/05]

-* Tips and Tricks:
-  * [Matrix Differential Calculus](/blogs/enter_the_matrix) -- A few trick to save the day, AKA, enter the matrix.
+[Soon]

 * Random:
   * Discussing the correctness of the plot above.
 [Gaussian Samples](/blogs/gaussian_samples)

-## News:
-* Nothing to show yet, coming soon though!